newrelic-experimental/nr-visually-complete/README.md

 ### Setting a custom handler

-When the VC metric is calculated, this module automatically sets a browser interaction, as stated in the [value](#value) section.
+When the VC metric is calculated, this module automatically adds attributes to the current browser interaction, as stated in the [value](#value) section.
 In some situations it might be useful to generate other types of data, for example a [PageAction](https://docs.newrelic.com/attribute-dictionary/?event=PageAction).
 This behavior can be provided by setting a custom handler, that is triggered evey time a VC metric is generated:

 ```javascript
 nrvcm.setMetricHandler((vcMetricVal, vcStopOrigin) => {